 “We were actually able to deploy that into our infrastructure on those small devices, so we didn’t have to use up much rack space.
 And we were able to take out two 1U load balancers and replace them with those two small devices.
-You couldn’t really ask for much more than that,” said Terry.
+You couldn’t really ask for much more than that,” says Terry.

-MemberCentral offers multiple Web services to associations, such as industry groups for pharmacists, lawyers, and executives.
-The firm provides CRM, Web hosting, membership management systems, and services to help run events.
+MemberCentral offers multiple web services to associations, such as industry groups for pharmacists, lawyers, and executives.
+The firm provides CRM, web hosting, membership management systems, and services to help run events.
 The company is based in Austin, Texas, and has been rapidly iterating on its feature offerings.